We want Canberrans to enjoy the highest standards of health at every stage of life and to take part in the opportunities our city has to offer.

 - how we will measure and report on progress

-- where we may need to recalibrate our efforts.
+- where we may need to adjust our efforts.

-The review looked at the processes underpinning the whole-of-government approach to prevention and made recommendations for the next action plan.
+The review looked at the processes underpinning the whole-of-government approach to prevention and made recommendations for the second action plan.

 Population–level indicators relating to chronic disease are reported on HealthStats.